Cameron230/GoogleHackathon/readme.md

 ### Basic project structure
 I reckon it should be something like:
-* One UI module for foodbanks to selects which items they need
+* One UI module for foodbanks to selects which items they need                  (React)
-* One UI module for customers to accept an offer to donate that item
+* One UI module for customers to accept an offer to donate that item            (React)
-* A database for storing/querying whih items are in demand at which foodbanks
+* A database for storing/querying which items are in demand at which foodbanks  (BigQuery?)
-* Some kinda ML module??
+* Some kinda ML module                                                          (AutoML?)

 ### Dependencies
 Run